‘The View’ Host Meghan McCain Says She Hates Rand Paul After He Demands Identity Of Ukraine Whistleblower

 “[N]ow he’s telling the media to break the law.
 Why don’t you break the law and then you go to jail, Rand?”

-McCain then said she laughed at the slogan “read the transcript” that Trump unveiled at the rally, saying it was a clever marketing ploy to paint the investigation as unnecessary.
+McCain then said she laughed at the slogan, “read the transcript,” Trump unveiled at the rally, saying it was a clever marketing ploy to paint the investigation as unnecessary.
 Essentially, she argued, it makes it look as though the investigation should be done because a White House transcript is available to the public to be reviewed.

 Throughout the segment, she said that she planned to make light of the “read the transcript” slogan as long as it was being used.